susam/emfy/README.md

-  - When we install packages using `package-install` (coming up soon in a later point), a few customizations are written automatically into the Emacs initialization file (`~/.emacs` in our case).
-This has the rather undesirable effect of our carefully handcrafted `~/.emacs` being meddled by `package-install`.
+  - When we install packages using `package-install` (coming up soon in a later point), a few customizations are written automatically into the Emacs initialization file (e.g., in `~/.emacs.d/init.el`).
+This has the rather undesirable effect of our carefully handcrafted `init.el` being meddled by `package-install`.
 To be precise, it is the `custom` package invoked by `package-install` that intrudes into our Emacs initialization file.
 To prevent that, we ask `custom` to write the customizations to a separate file with the following code:

     ```elisp
     (setq custom-file (concat user-emacs-directory "custom.el"))